 Frequently Asked Questions

-Find answers to commonly asked questions.
-If you have a question that is not answered here, or you would like to provide feedback, please submit an inquiry through our website or call us at 510.620.6772 or email firstname.lastname@example.org.
+If you have a question that is not answered here, or you would like to provide feedback, please call us at 510.620.6772 or email firstname.lastname@example.org.

-- How can I exhibit my work at the Art Center?
+How can I exhibit my work at Richmond Art Center?

 Classes are not refunded or prorated due to failure to attend, planned absences, minor illnesses or vacations.
 Purchase of a half class is allowed in some adult classes with the consent of the instructor.
 Learn more about our policies.

 Scholarships are awarded on a first-come, first-serve basis and are based on need, determined from your application.
-Scholarships are awarded in amounts of 25%, 50% or 75% of the class price.
+Scholarships are awarded in amounts of 25%, 50% or 100% of the class price.
 Scholarships are not awarded to the same person in two consecutive quarters (if you received in Spring, you are not eligible for Summer).
 Learn more or apply for a scholarship.

 We’re located just steps from City Hall in Richmond’s Civic Center Plaza.
 Richmond Art Center is the building with the giant fish sculpture hanging over it!
 Learn more about getting here.

-Our hours are Tue – Sat, 11 am – 5 pm and Sun, noon – 5pm.
-We are closed on Mondays and major holidays.
+Our hours are Tue – Sat, 10:00 AM – 5:00 PM.
+We are closed on Sundays, Mondays and major holidays.
 Outside of these hours, our doors are locked.
-If you have a class or workshop that begins after 5pm or on Mondays, please use our back entrance off of 25th Street (walk up the ramp).
+If you have a class or workshop that begins after 5pm, please use our entrance off of 25th Street (walk up the ramp).
 You’ll see a series of doorbells to the left of the glass doors — each bell is labeled with the studio name.
 Simply press a buzzer and someone will let you in.